Author Index

 Hans-Ulrich Wehler

-Hans-Ulrich Wehler is professor of modern history at the University of Bielefeld.
+Hans-Ulrich Wehler is a professor of modern history at the University of Bielefeld.

 Patrick Weil

-Patrick Weil is senior research fellow at CNRS, University of Paris 1, Pantheon-Sorbonne.
-His publications include How to be French: Nationality in the Making since 1789 (2009).
+Patrick Weil is a senior research fellow at CNRS, University of Paris 1, Pantheon-Sorbonne.
+His publications include How to Be French: Nationality in the Making Since 1789 (2009).

 David Weiman